Sennacherib's Annals

-Sennacherib's Annals are the annals of the Assyrian king Sennacherib.
-They are found inscribed on a number of artifacts, and the final versions were found in three clay prisms inscribed with the same text: the Taylor Prism is in the British Museum, the Oriental Institute Prism in the Oriental Institute of Chicago, and the Jerusalem Prism is in the Israel Museum in Jerusalem.
+Sennacherib's Annals are the annals of Sennacherib, emperor of the Neo-Assyrian Empire.
+They are found inscribed on several artifacts, and the final versions were found in three clay prisms inscribed with the same text: the Taylor Prism is in the British Museum, the ISAC or Chicago Prism in the Institute for the Study of Ancient Cultures and the Jerusalem Prism is in the Israel Museum in Jerusalem.

-The Taylor Prism is one of the earliest cuneiform artifacts analysed in modern Assyriology, having been found a few years before the modern deciphering of cuneiform.
+The Taylor Prism is one of the earliest cuneiform artifacts analysed in modern Assyriology.
+It was found a few years before the modern deciphering of cuneiform.